Thomas Shaw (composer): Later life and career

-In 1811, George Colman, who had taken over the management of the Little Theatre in the Hay from his father and bought the theatre, offered Shaw the post "President of the Orchestra", adding that his responsibilities in this role would need clarification since there had been misunderstandings in the past.
+In March 1811, George Colman, who had taken over the management of the Little Theatre in the Hay from his father and bought the theatre, offered Shaw the post of "President of the Orchestra", adding that his responsibilities in this role would need clarification since there had been misunderstandings in the past.
 There is no evidence that Thomas Shaw accepted the offer.

 In the Autumn of 1811, Shaw applied for the post of leader of the band at the Lyceum Theatre in Wellington Street off the Strand but was unsuccessful.
 Writing to Samuel Whitbread in October 1811, he expresses how he feels that "[...]
 Calumnies [...are being] spread abroad against [his] Name and Character [...]".
 Without naming them openly in his letter, Shaw directly accuses Thomas Sheridan (son of the Sheridan manager of Drury Lane referred to earlier in this article) and Samuel James Arnold who were both involved in the Lyceum's management at the time.

+In 1816, he returned to the Vauxhall Gardens, employed as leader.

-It is unclear why Thomas Shaw eventually left England between 1815 and 1817, though, amongst other things, he might have gone to flee his debtors.
+It is unclear why Thomas Shaw eventually left England between the end of 1816 and 1817, though, amongst other things, he might have gone to flee his debtors.

 In 1817 Thomas Shaw is in Paris where he composes and publishes the Anthem "Heavenly choir, assist our strain" played at the funeral service given on 16 November 1817 at the Eglise de l'Oratoire Saint-Honoré ou du Louvre, upon request of the British citizens living in Paris, for the memory for Princess Charlotte of Wales who had died 10 days earlier giving birth to a still born son.
 The title of the piece in its published version of 1817 leaves no doubt about the identity of its composer ("composed by Thomas Shaw, late Leader of the Band at the Theatre Royal Drury Lane and Vauxhall.") or the place where it was performed (in the Church of the Oratoire, Rue St-Honoré à Paris).

 A few years later, a young Fanny Kemp, who had been sent to school in Paris, found him teaching music there in the 1820s.
 Her witness account is the last record there is of Thomas Shaw.